krb5/krb5/doc/rst_source/krb_appldev/gssapi.rst

 for it, the default credential cache will be selected if it exists and contains tickets.

-If the default credential cache does exist, but the default keytab does exist, the krb5 mechanism will try to acquire initial tickets for the first principal in the default client keytab.
+If the default credential cache does not exist, but the default client keytab does, the krb5 mechanism will try to acquire initial tickets for the first principal in the default client keytab.

 If the krb5 mechanism acquires initial tickets using the default client keytab, the resulting tickets will be stored in the default